quasar1357/24_IN_P1/Java_SyntaxGuide/10_Java_API.md

 ```

 ### Standard Error
-`System.err`, output stream used for error messages (used for print/println commands).
+`System.err`, output stream used for error messages (used for print/println commands in red).

 ## Scanner
 ```java